Key takeaways

 • It's important to also work on improving your credit score to have better borrowing options in the future.

-You may not be able to access cash as fast and might even need to jump through some extra hoops if you opt out of a bad credit loan.
-However, you could save yourself hundreds, if not thousands, of dollars in interest charges and fees if you choose an alternative to a bad credit loan.
+You may not be able to access cash as fast and might even need to jump through some extra hoops if you compare personal loan rates and opt out of a bad credit loan.
+However, some options might mean paying less in interest.

 1. Use a credit card